andymeneely/project-timber-wolf/FAQ.md

 Interestingly, we have not seen Alpha Player problems in _Your Last Heist_.
 This has to do with the way collaboration is structured: since all players are simultaneously working together, people are often working with other nearby players.
 There's a lot of chatter between two players to coordinate their sub-actions, and some chatter to the whole table like "I have a reveal, can anyone use it?".

-Also, since everyone has their own set of rotating skills, the Alpha can't really follow everyone's possible moves at once.
+Also, since everyone has their own set of actions and sub-actions, the Alpha can't really follow everyone's possible moves at once.
 When someone gets stuck, there's usually an Alpha-like moment where someone suggests a move, but this has been a pleasant experience.

 ## Why no traitor mechanic?
 Seems perfect given the theme!